mmontalbo/grim_rust/wip.md

   omits hotspots when their covering sectors are inactive, and the commentary/cut-scene helpers consume the same state so `SetActiveCommentary` auto-suspends/resumes and the cut-scene ledger reports when geometry overrides block or unblock a sequence.
+- Geometry snapshot: `--lua-geometry-json <file>` captures the embedded runtime's geometry/visibility state (active set/setup, sector activation, actors/objects, hotlists, commentary/cut-scene ledgers, and the event log).
+Other tools can now consume that JSON directly instead of scraping verbose runs.
+- Geometry diff: `grim_engine --geometry-diff <snapshot.json>` compares those runtime snapshots against the static timeline's recorded `MakeSectorActive` calls, flagging sectors that don't match, unresolved toggles, and polygons referenced by scripts but missing from the LAB geometry.
+It now also recomputes each visible object's range, distance, and bearing from the LAB geometry, so head- control drift shows up alongside sector mismatches when Manny's hotspots move off their scripted placements.
+  Add `--geometry-diff-json <report.json>` to write the same findings as JSON so CI or external tools can archive the sector and visibility mismatches.
+Run `grim_engine --verify-geometry` to capture a fresh runtime snapshot and diff it in one step, exiting non-zero when the sector or visibility data drifts.
 - Scheduler polish: function-based threads now carry source-derived labels (e.g., `_system.decompiled.lua:667` for `TrackManny`), and the host seeds Manny's set scaffolding (`setups`, `current_setup`, `cameraman`) plus engine